 I covered the pastry with another piece of baking paper, then a cooling rack over the top.
 This keeps the pastry from rising too much and keeps it even, you could also use another baking tray laid on top.

 I baked the pastry on 200C/400F/Gas Mark 6 for 15 minutes.
 I flipped it upside down and baked it again, this time without the cooling rack on top, for 10 minutes.

-I let the pastry cool enough to handle, then cut it into 6 pieces measuring 6″ x 3″.
+Once the pastry was cool enough to handle, then cut it into 6 pieces measuring 6″ x 3″.
 I did this again twice more with the other two sheets of pastry until I had 18 pieces of pastry in total.

 I coated 12 pieces of the pastry with lemon curd.
 The recipe said to use raspberry jam, but I didn’t have any and I preferred using lemon curd instead.

-I made a sugar syrup using 25g caster sugar and 50ml water.
+I made a sugar syrup using caster sugar and water.
 I brought it to the boil in a pan and let it bubble for 1 minute.
-I then took it off the heat and let it cool down.
+Then I took it off the heat and let it cool down.

 I brushed the syrup onto the other six pieces of pastry and stuck the squares of stripy icing over them.

-I then made the chantilly cream by whipping up 600ml double cream, 50g icing sugar and 1 tsp vanilla extract.
+To make the chantilly cream I whipped up double cream, icing sugar and vanilla extract.